rz4life/solo-Project2/README.md

 ### User stories

-* when you open the page you are asked to login
+* when you open the page you are asked to login or signup
-* when you login or sign up you a taken to the next page where you are asked to choose what is most important to you
+* when you login or sign up you are taken to the next page where you are asked to choose what is most important to you
 * After selection you are asked to select images that best suite your interest
 * At the end of the page your are recommended where you should probably go next based on the images and options you selected